 I’m a 36-year-old early retiree, and here’s what I’ve learned about building a simple, but ridiculously effective, early retirement strategy.

-This stuff isn’t rocket science, but it does take some time to figure out.
+This stuff isn’t rocket science, but it does take some time to figure out if the answer to “should I retire early: is yes.
 Experimentation, even.
 Not all of us get it right on the first try, either.
 And, that’s okay.
 Nobody is perfect.

 Don’t expect perfection.
 Perfection is never the answer.